 - Will have the opportunity to join an upcoming cohort of Mentorship Academy facilitators

-The Mentorship Academy’s inaugural year is 2020-2021.
-The first year we are focusing on training faculty who mentor learners in research in the Schools of Medicine, Nursing, Dentistry, Public Health, and the College of Pharmacy.
+The Mentorship Academy’s inaugural year was 2020-2021.
+The first two years we are focusing on training faculty who mentor learners in research in the Schools of Medicine, Nursing, Dentistry, Public Health, and the College of Pharmacy.

 How to Register

 Registration is through Compass.
 Search “Mentorship Academy” for modules and if sessions are full please add yourself to the waitlist so we can gauge interest.

 Before you register, please note you must choose to complete all of the modules in either an intensive or a one-by-one format.
 You cannot easily combine the two approaches, so please determine which you prefer up front.
 If you choose to do the one-by-one modules, please start with Module 1 and then the rest in any order as long as you end with Module 7.
 Because trainings are limited to 18 attendees, if you cannot attend please let us know at firstname.lastname@example.org or withdraw on Compass so someone else can attend in your place.